 Fungal external otitis requires thorough cleaning of the ear canal and application of an antimycotic solution (eg, gentian violet, cresylate acetate, nystatin, clotrimazole, or even a combination of acetic acid and isopropyl alcohol).
 However, these solutions should not be used if the tympanic membrane is perforated because they can cause severe pain or damage to the inner ear.
 Repeated cleanings and treatments may be needed.

 Dry ear precautions (eg, wearing shower cap, avoiding swimming) are strongly advised for both external otitis and fungal external otitis.

 A furuncle, if obviously pointing, should be incised and drained.
 Incision is of little value, however, if the patient is seen at an early stage.
 Topical antibiotics are ineffective; oral antistaphylococcal antibiotics should be given.
 Analgesics, such as oxycodone with acetaminophen, may be necessary for pain relief.
 Dry heat can also lessen pain and hasten resolution.

 External otitis often can be prevented by applying a few drops of a 1:1 mixture of rubbing alcohol and vinegar (as long as the eardrum is intact) immediately after swimming.
 The alcohol helps remove water, and the vinegar alters the pH of the canal.
 Use of cotton swabs or other implements in the canal should be strongly discouraged.

-Acute external otitis is usually bacterial; fungal causes are less likely and cause more itching and less pain.
+Acute external otitis is usually bacterial (pseudomonal); fungal causes are less likely and cause more itching and less pain.

 Severe pain with pulling on the pinna suggests acute external otitis.

-Under close and direct visualization, gently remove infected debris from the canal with suction or dry cotton wipes.
+Under close and direct visualization, gently remove infected debris from the canal with suction or dry cotton swabs.